crccheck/recipes/recipes/bread.md

 Notes:
 * mix will approximately double in volume
-* yields 5 mini-loaves, bakes in about 20 minutes
+* yields 5 to 6 mini-loaves, bakes in about 20 minutes
+* The top will start browning very quickly around 20 minutes.
+Pull it out too quick, and the top won't get a nice crust.
+But pull it out too soon, and the bread will get dry.

 To experiment:
   * butter and dust loaf pan(s) with sugar